WIDworld/wid-docker/README.md

 ### Run the image

 The script [`run.sh`](run.sh) will pick up the configuration information in `config.txt`, and run your project inside the container image.
+By default the project will just run a shell container.
 If you have a terminal session open where you have already followed steps 1-3 in [Build the image](#build-the-image), you can simple run `source run.sh`.
 Otherwise, follow steps 1 and 2 above and then run `source run.sh`.

 - The image maps the familiar `wid-world/` sub-directory in the sample repository into the image as `/wid-world`.
 As a result, output will appear **locally** in e.g. `wid-world/work-data` and be preserved once the Docker image is stopped (and deleted).
 - If you need additional sub-directories availabe in the image, you will need to map them, using additional `-v` lines.

+Once built, you can navigate into your container and explore your new virtual environment using `docker exec -it run <CONTAINER_NAME> bash`.

 ## Cloud functionality